jerilynliu/gitskills/README.md

-Creating a branch is easy.
+Creating a new branch is quick & simple.